-Set to be officially announced in a matter of weeks during a recently confirmed New York based press conference, the Motorola Moto X has now been shown in prematurely revealed official press renders, with both black and white hued handsets outed.
+Set to be officially announced in a matter of weeks during a recently confirmed New York based press conference,

 Landing courtesy of repeated tech tipster @evleaks, the new image of the Motorola Moto X follows weeks of leaks and rumours and was accompanied by the simple message: “Motorola Moto X: First press shots.”

 Although showing off the upcoming Samsung Galaxy S4 and HTC One rival in all its glory, the newly outed Motorola Moto X pictures offer little new information on the phone which is expected to land with a 1.7GHz dual-core processor and 2GB of RAM in tow.